Do I really need an endoscopy and a colonoscopy?

 It seemed like it was a week later when I woke up in the outpatient recovery room, but it was probably only an hour at most.
 When the doctor came in, I tiredly told him that the colonoscopy was not nearly as much fun as I thought it would be.
 Again, he did not smile at all.
 He started talking and informing me how things went, but under that medication, I forgot what he was saying ten seconds later.
 For the next 24 hours, it really did feel like I had amnesia.

-The results of the endoscopy and a colonoscopy
+The results of the same day endoscopy and a colonoscopy

 When I finally started to regain my senses the next morning in the comfort of my own home, I luckily had the report to read to refresh my memory on what the doctor had said.
 There was precancerous material in my throat called Barrett’s Esophagus, about 13 centimeters of it.
 The colonoscopy did not show anything alarming, so I was given a clean bill of health.
 The blood I was coughing up was from my throat slightly tearing from my coughing fits.
 The tissue was damaged and easily torn.
 However, even with this news, I was severely disappointed.
 The doctor informed me that this would not explain the chronic flu symptoms I was experiencing.
 The suffering and searching for an answer continue.